Willendless/Pintos/doc/project1.md

 #### Rationale

-1. initialize the PARENT_WAIT to 0
-    + loading child program into memory can happen only once
-    + only parent can call wait and block in the semaphore
-2. in PROCESS_EXIT(), first release dying child then change thread_status and at last release waiting parent if it exists.
+1. in PROCESS_EXIT(), first release dying child then change thread_status and at last release waiting parent if it exists.
 Also, wait until the state of child thread changes to THREAD_DYING then release its TLB
     + if releasing waiting parent first, parent may release child's TLB before child release other resources

 ### Task 3: File Operation Syscalls